Day 1. The Prince of Peace

 “Peace is what I leave with you; it is my own peace that I give you.
 I do not give it as the world does.
 Do not be worried and upset; do not be afraid.” – John 14:27

-We so often hear it preached, we read it and we even quote it, but when the world throws a curveball like 2020 at you, do you really practice Jesus’ reassuring command “do not be afraid.”?
+We so often hear it preached, we read it and we even quote it, but when the world throws a curveball at you, do you really practice Jesus’ reassuring command “do not be afraid.”?
 The world cannot give us peace, not like the Prince of Peace can.

 Once we stop worrying about things out of our control, the fog will lift and we will clearly hear Jesus saying “I’ve got this.”
 And with that revelation, we will be agents of positive change to all the people around us.

 Where does inner peace come from?
 Many people search for it, some even tap into some key kingdom principles and reap the rewards of God’s grace without identifying as a reborn Christian.
 However, there is only one way to truly know peace in the storm, peace in a dark place, peace when the boss is breathing down your neck for something they wanted “yesterday” and peace when your heart is shattered into a million pieces by the loss of a loved one.

 Through Jesus, the storm will be stilled.
 (Mark 4:39) Through Jesus there is light in the dark.
 (John 8:12) Jesus is Lord and he fights for you (Exodus 14:14), and Jesus will give you back your joy after a time of grief (John 16:22).

 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.” – John 16:33